A survivor files an application and the RRB determines that the SSA has jurisdiction

 which yields a higher benefit.
 There is no RR involvement on the second claim.
 SSA

 suspends benefits on the original claim since only technical entitlement exists.
 SSA

 advises the RRB to discontinue certification of the child's benefit to Treasury.
 SSA

 certifies the child's benefit due on the second claim to Treasury.

 A person with no RR service files for a SSA benefit on their own record and also files

 for a minor child on that record.
-If he or she is the spouse of a vested RR worker,
+If they are the spouse of a vested RR worker, certify

 young to file for an annuity.
 Certify the child's benefit to Treasury, since none